theRealAph/ScopeLocals/README.md

 ## Rationale

 The need for scope locals arose originally from Project Loom.
-Loom enables a new style of Java programming where Threads are not a scarce resource to be carefully managed by thread pools but are much more abundant, limited only by memory.
+Loom enables a new style of Java programming, where Threads are not a scarce resource to be carefully managed by thread pools but are much more abundant, limited only by memory.
 If we are to be able to create large numbers of threads &mdash; potentially millions &mdash; we'll need to make sure that all of the per-thread structures scale well.

 ThreadLocals, and in particular inheritable thread locals, are a pain point in the design of Loom.
-Every time a new Thread instance is created its set of ThreadLocals (a kind of hash map) is cloned.
+Today, when a new Thread instance is created its set of inheritable ThreadLocals (a kind of hash map) is cloned.
 This is necessary because a Thread's set of ThreadLocals is, by design, mutable, so it cannot be shared.
 For that scalability reason, Loom's lightweight "Virtual Threads" do not support inheritable ThreadLocals.
 However, inheritable ThreadLocals have a useful role in conveying context information from parent thread to child, so we need something else which will fill the gap.

+(Note: in current Java it is possible on thread creation to opt-out of inheriting thread-local variables, but that doesn't help if you really need them.)

-Ideally we'd like to have a zero-copy operation when creating Threads, so that inheriting context requires only copying a pointer from the creating Thread (the parent) into the new Thread (the child).
-The inherited context should be immutable, so it can be shared between threads and other contexts without the need to copy it.
+Ideally we'd like to have a zero-copy operation when creating Threads, so that inheriting context requires only the copying of a pointer from the creating Thread (the parent) into the new Thread (the child).
+For this to work, the inherited context must be immutable.

 ## Dynamically-scoped values

-The idea is to support something like a "special variable" in Common Lisp.
+The core idea of ScopeLocals is to support something like a "special variable" in Common Lisp.
 This is a dynamically-scoped variable which acquires a value on entry to a lexical scope, and when that scope terminates, its previous value (or none) is restored.
 We also intend to support thread inheritance for scope locals, so that parallel constructs can easily set a value in the outer scope before threads start.

 One useful way to think of ScopeLocals is as invisible, effectively final, parameters which are passed to every method.
 These will be